-- 476. STUDENT TEACHING IN EARLY CHILDHOOD.
+476. STUDENT TEACHING IN EARLY CHILDHOOD.
 (9).
-Coreq: EDCI 440. - 477.
-STUDENT TEACHING IN THE ELEMENTARY GRADES.
+Coreq: EDCI 440.

+477. STUDENT TEACHING IN THE ELEMENTARY GRADES.
 (9).
-Coreq: EDCI 440. - 478.
-STUDENT TEACHING IN THE MIDDLE SCHOOL.
+Coreq: EDCI 440.

+478. STUDENT TEACHING IN THE MIDDLE SCHOOL.
 (9).
-Coreq: EDCI 440. - 479.
-STUDENT TEACHING IN THE SECONDARY SCHOOL.
+Coreq: EDCI 440.

+479. STUDENT TEACHING IN THE SECONDARY SCHOOL.
 (9).
+Coreq: EDCI 440.

-Coreg: EDCI 440. - 481.
-STUDENT TEACHING IN ELEMENTARY SCHOOL MUSIC.
+481. STUDENT TEACHING IN ELEMENTARY SCHOOL MUSIC.
 (0, 14, 6).
-Coreq: EDCI 482 Prereq: successful completion of all courses listed for freshman, sophomore, and junior years of the student's curriculum; a grade-point average of 2.5 overall; 2.5 in the professional education component; 2.5 in the teaching specialty; music methods with a grade of "C" or better; and satisfactory scores on the required portions of the national assessment tests. - 482.
-STUDENT TEACHING IN SECONDARY SCHOOL MUSIC.
+Coreq: EDCI 482 Prereq: successful completion of all courses listed for freshman, sophomore, and junior years of the student's curriculum; a grade-point average of 2.5 overall; 2.5 in the professional education component; 2.5 in the teaching specialty; music methods with a grade of "C" or better; and satisfactory scores on the required portions of the national assessment tests.

+482. STUDENT TEACHING IN SECONDARY SCHOOL MUSIC.
 (0, 14, 6).
 Coreq: EDCI 481.
-Prereq: Successful completion of all courses listed for freshman, sophomore, and junior years of student's curriculum; a grade point average of 2.5 overall; 2.5 in the professional education component; 2.5 in the teaching specialty; music methods with a grade of "C" or better; and satisfactory scores on the required portions of the national assessment tests. - 485-487.
+Prereq: Successful completion of all courses listed for freshman, sophomore, and junior years of student's curriculum; a grade point average of 2.5 overall; 2.5 in the professional education component; 2.5 in the teaching specialty; music methods with a grade of "C" or better; and satisfactory scores on the required portions of the national assessment tests.

+485-487.
 INTERNSHIP FOR ALTERNATE CERTIFICATION CANDIDATES I, II.
 (3-6 ea).
-For post-baccalaureate candidates pursuing certification through Practitioner Teacher or non-master's Alternate Certification routes. - 488.
-STUDENT TEACHING IN GRADES K-12.
+For postbaccalaureate candidates pursuing certification through Practitioner Teacher or non-master's Alternate Certification routes.

+488. STUDENT TEACHING IN GRADES K-12.
 (9).
 Coreq: EDCI 440.

+492. EFFECTIVE TEACHING STRATEGIES FOR CLINICAL EXPERIENCES.
+(2-3).
+Management and teaching techniques and strategies for student teachers.
+Restr: Open only to students enrolled in student teaching.

 495(G)-496(G).
 SPECIAL PROJECTS IN EDUCATION.
 (1-3).
-Prereq: Appropriate standing and consent of the Department.
+Restr: Appropriate standing and consent of the department.